AK-Kang/FutureMakers2022/README.md

 7/19
 I learned about the difference between classification and regression.
 I also learned that loss function is generally used to show the accuracy of a model.
 I learned about different aspects that compose a loss function, including learning rate and the gradient descent.

+7/20
+Today I learned about different activation functions (ReLU, sigmoid, tanh, and so on) and when to use which for different input and output layers.

+7/21
+Today I considered the ethical problems for machine learning models and how to reduce bias by including more opinions from people of different backgrounds.

+7/22
+Today I learned about feature extraction and the process of image classification.
+I knew differernt ways of preprocessing the data so that they work better for our machine learning algorithms.